lorentzo/IntroductionToComputerGraphics/projects/renderer_ray_tracing/readme.md

 ### 6. (Optional) Object material: transmission

 Specular reflection is characteristic of metal materials.
 Diffuse reflection is characteristic of dielectric materials.
 Dielectric materials can also be transparent - transmissive.
-Light transmission happens with refracted ray.
+Light transmission happens when light ray refracts into surface, travels and exits surface again refracting.

 To determine refraction angle Snell's law is used.
 To determined amout of relfection and refraction Fresnel equations, that is, Schlick approximation is used with index of refraction (IOR): https://pixelandpoly.com/ior.html